espressif/esp-rainmaker-ios/README.md

 Note : System service feature requires support in firmware.
 It will be available for nodes that has "esp.service.system" configured.

+### OTA Update

+- Checks if firmware update is available for nodes that requires user approval.
+- Push firmware update to nodes remotely when user provide approval using the app.

+OTA update is optional and disabled by default.
+It can be enabled from the `Configuration.plist` by setting `Enable OTA Update` key from `App Configuration` to `YES`.

 ## Supports